ansible-community/community-website/pages/how-ansible-works.md

 Inventory can also plug in to any datasource by writing a program that speaks to that datasource and returns JSON.
 There's also various Python APIs for extending Ansible’s connection types (SSH is not the only transport possible), callbacks (how Ansible logs, etc), and even for adding new server-side behaviors.

-# When would you use Ansible Automation Platform versus community Ansible?
+# The difference between Ansible community projects and Red Hat Ansible Automation Platform

 Red Hat Ansible Automation Platform is a subscription product that builds upon the foundations of community Ansible and is designed to elevate automation across your organization.